sam-w-yellin/volatile-int-blog/content/posts/auto-type-deduction-gauntlet/index.md

 One of the most iconic C++ features is the language's ability to deduce types with the `auto` keyword.
 In this post, I'll give a bunch of example code snippits.
 Your job is to assess what will be deduced for `v` in each snippit.
 Determine:
 1. The type
 2. If it is a reference or not
-3. CV qualifiers.
+3. CV qualifiers

-The examples in each section increase in difficulty.
 Some of these may not even compile, so "this won't work" is a totally valid answer.

+Each section increases in difficulty.
 Good luck!

 # The Gauntlet

-A few things to remember:
-1. A naked `auto` drops references & CV qualifiers.
-2. Arrays decay unless bound to auto&.
-3. `auto&&` is a forwarding reference, and will result in an lvalue or rvalue reference depending on the assigned expression.
-4. `decltype(auto)` uses the `decltype` rules to deduce the type - meaning it can pick up references and cv qualifiers.

 ## Basics
 Basic assignments and deduction from constants and straightforward types.